 “I remember back when Terrance Ferguson did it, it was a while ago and I was still completely set on going to college,” he said.
 “But seeing LaMelo and RJ come out and do what they did here… It wasn’t the ultimate deciding factor, but it definitely got me thinking about it.”

 Also making Giddey’s decision easier was his belief that the 36ers were committed to helping players like him make it to the next level.
-The 36ers are striving to become a basketball factory that manufactures NBA-ready players, with former Atlanta Hawks centre Isaac Humphries already signed on to join Giddey in Adelaide next season, and at least one more player of that calibre on the way if management get their way.
+Adelaide is striving to become a basketball factory that manufactures NBA-ready players, with former Atlanta Hawks centre Isaac Humphries already signed on to join Giddey in Adelaide next season, and at least one more player of that calibre on the way if management gets their way.